cseanburns/journal-issues/manuscript.md

 a function of the print model [@6V8SGUUC#zuckerman71].
 When space is limited
-(available print pages per year), i.e., a journal has page constraints to consider, then its real estate becomes, by this constraint, prized [@W28UHWAI#piller22].
+(available print pages per year), i.e., when a journal has page constraints to consider, then its real estate becomes, by this constraint, prized [@W28UHWAI#piller22].